 Development of keyboarding skill for those students who have learned the location of the keys on the keyboard by touch and are ready to increase speed.
 Practice keyboarding control of speed and accuracy on straight copy, rough draft copy, and copy with numbers and symbols.
 Skill progress is measured by keying text within specified time limits.
 This course is the third module in a sequential series of beginning keyboarding instruction.
-Strongly recommended: Computer Information Systems 71B.3 hours laboratory.
-(May be taken 3 times) Degree Applicable, Credit Grading Option: OP
+Strongly recommended: CIS 71B.3 hours laboratory.

-CIS 72A DATA MANAGEMENT
+CIS 72A DATA MANAGEMENT 1 UNIT

 Individualized instruction on the theory and practice of alphabetic, numeric, geographic, and subject filing.
 Basic principles of filing and effective records management for both paper and electronic filing systems.
 Introduction to database functions, such as enter, editing, finding, and deleting records, creating queries, and printing report.
 3 hours laboratory.
-Transfer: CSU (May be taken 2 times) Degree Applicable, Credit Grading Option: OP
+Transfer: CSU

-SPREADSHEET INTEGRATION CIS 72B WITH WORD PROCESSING 1 UNIT
+CIS 72B SPREADSHEET INTEGRATION WITH WORD PROCESSING

 Basic usage of spreadsheet software in document reporting and presentation.
 Integration of spreadsheets with Word, PowerPoint, and Access.
-Strongly Recommended: Computer Information Systems 50 and Computer Information Systems 88A.
+Strongly recommended: CIS 50 and CIS 88A.
 3 hours laboratory.
-Transfer: CSU (May be taken 2 times) Grading Option: OP
+Transfer: CSU